 - the voluntary first registration of a portfolio of unregistered properties or a large estate

-A large scale application is usually an application comprising a common deed or deeds affecting registered and/or unregistered land and which affects more than 200 properties either comprising wholly registered titles or any combination of registered titles and unregistered properties exceeding 200 in total.
+A large-scale application is usually an application comprising a common deed or deeds affecting registered and/or unregistered land and which affects more than 200 wholly registered titles or any combination of registered titles and unregistered properties exceeding 200 in total.
 An application affecting more than 50 unregistered properties also falls within this definition.

 2. Who to contact for advice

-However, where a large scale application is involved, you should contact the relevant Bulk Application Contact.
-The Bulk Application Contact will provide technical advice on the best way of preparing and lodging your application and will also arrange for a nominated and HM Land Registry office to deal with the application.
+However, where a large-scale application is involved, you should contact Customer Support who will refer the matter to the Bulk Application Team.
+The Bulk Application Team will provide technical advice on the best way of preparing and lodging your application and will also arrange for a nominated HM Land Registry office to deal with the application.

-- UK companies or corporations with major national interests
+- a UK company or corporation with major national interests

-- Formal approval of mortgage documentation, sought in the circumstances described in Seeking prior approval of any charge
+- a formal approval of mortgage documentation, sought in the circumstances described in Seeking prior approval of any charge

-- Documents executed other than in accordance with section 36A of the Companies Act 1985 or section 74 of the Law of Property Act 1925
+- a document executed other than in accordance with section 36A of the Companies Act 1985 or section 74 of the Law of Property Act 1925

 3. Voluntary first registration

-Where there are voluntary first registration applications affecting a large area of land or more than 20 individual voluntary first registrations, please contact Customer Support:
+If there are voluntary first registration applications affecting a large area of land or more than 20 individual voluntary first registrations, contact Customer Support: